What is CBD Isolate?

 In a 2019 study, in a psychiatric clinic, researchers studied the charts of 72 adults who had sleeping problems and/or anxiety.
 After treatment with CBD, 67% saw improved sleep scores and 79% reported decreased anxiety.
 The research concluded that CBD appears to benefit people with anxiety disorders and is easily tolerated.

 CBD Isolate may help inflammatory conditions such as fibromyalgia, cancer pain, neuropathy, arthritis pain and chronic back pain.
 When it comes to extreme pain, research indicates that a full spectrum CBD product may be more effective in dealing with extreme pain.
 This is because the THC acts collaboratively with cannabinoids to boost the analgesic effects.

 CBD Isolate has shown to significantly help anti-seizure effects in epileptic patients.
 A 2017 study is offering hope to those with the condition.
 It cites strong evidence that CBD can improve seizure control with specific epilepsy syndromes.
 The American Epilepsy Society says CBD studies offer hope with the condition.
 Research is still underway and those with epilepsy should always consult with their health care provider about treatment options.

 It is possible for CBD to interact with some prescription or over-the-counter medications.
 There can be some contraindication with cholesterol drugs such as Lipitor and anti-depressants, such as Prozac.
 So, always consult with your health care provider before using CBD or other cannabis products.

 Off to a Good Start!

 CBD Isolate is a great way to explore if CBD is the right treatment for you.
 It has demonstrated a variety of benefits including anxiety, pain and inflammation relief.
-And if there is any residual concern over trace amounts of THC, then CBD Isolate is a wise choice.
+If there is any residual concern over trace amounts of THC, then CBD Isolate may be the wiser choice.